dodgeblaster/jscourse/chapters/Day2/02_DataStructures/README.md

 }
 ```

 -   make a function called add10Points.
 It should take an array of players, and the name of the person you want to add 10 points to.
 It should return a new array with the updated score.
+(Hint, use findIndex to find the person you want to update)
 Example:

 ```js